MariosIgkiempor/laratype-template/README.md

 ## About the Template

-This template is a starting point for a new Laravel application.
+A Laravel application template focusing on 100% test & type coverage, and maximum static analysis.

-It is built on top of [Laravel Jetstream](https://github.com/laravel/jetstream) and includes the following tools pre-configured with sensible defaults:
+It is built on top of [Laravel Jetstream](https://github.com/laravel/jetstream) and includes the following tools pre-configured with sensible (strict) defaults:

 - [RectorPHP](https://github.com/rectorphp/rector) for automatic refactoring
 - [Larastan](https://github.com/nunomaduro/larastan) for static analysis